Jamie Carragher blasts 'disgraceful' Tottenham after first-half Newcastle mauling as Kieron Dyer claims Antonio Conte was right about players

 After the game, Spurs captain Hugo Lloris - who came off at half-time - apologised to the club's fans and described the defeat as "very embarrassing".

-Tottenham boss Cristian Stellini said to Sky Sports: "We were not prepared enough to play an important match.
+Tottenham boss Cristian Stellini, who was sacked on Monday and replaced by Ryan Mason, said to Sky Sports: "We were not prepared enough to play an important match.
 We have a good squad, but today no-one showed how good (they are).

 "It was my responsibility to decide the system today and we decided to do it differently because we had many injured.